December 18, 2011 By ©2007-2012Author - Licensed Electrical Contractor Filed under Intercom System

 Dave’s Reply:

-Thanks for your electrical question Dante.
+Thanks for your electrical wiring question Dante.

 Telephone Wiring and Intercom Systems